 The popular and beautiful poem by Mother Theresa is a reworking of the original by Kent Keith, called the “Paradoxical Commandments of Leadership”:

-2: If you do good, people will accuse you of selfish ulterior motives.
+1: People are illogical, unreasonable, and self-centered.
+Love them anyway.2: If you do good, people will accuse you of selfish ulterior motives.
 Do good anyway.

 3: If you are successful, you win false friends and true enemies.
 Succeed anyway.